nischalgarg/pBot/README.md

 * Text associated with the concerned button can be found in the texts.py file.
 _____________________________________________________________________________________________________________________________________________________

-Trolls Functionality
+# Trolls Functionality

-1) Persistence Meme Club channel is regularly updated with ONLY images.
+1) Persistence Meme Club channel is regularly updated with ONLY meme material.
 2) Every channel has a channel id, which works as a unique identifier.
 3) Bot forwards a random meme from the channel in response to trolls button.
 4) Bot can access only those messages that are sent to the channel after the bot was added to the channel and was given the right to access messages.